schwiebert1/FBRef_Webscrape/README.md

 # FBRef_Webscrape
 Webscraping FBRef to collect per90 data on all football players in Europe's Top 5 Leagues (Premier League, Bundesliga, Ligue 1, Serie A, La Liga).\n
-I challenged myself to use webscraping techniques as much as possible.\n
+I challenged myself to use webscraping techniques as much as possible.
+---

-STATUS: not working :(
+*STATUS:* not working :(

-*fbref_srape.py:*
+---
+## fbref_srape.py:

 ***Overview:***